 The faith that is real or meaningful "faith" for the believer means something which must be demonstrated in the life of the believer.
-The Commandments of Jesus Christ must have a practical application in the believers' ordinary life and therefore if the believer really believes the expression and requirement to love one's neighbor is important then this would have to be demonstrated.
+The Commandments of Jesus Christ must have a practical application in the believers' ordinary life and therefore if the believer really believes the expression and requirement to love one's neighbor this love is important and this love would have to be demonstrated.

-James therefore insist that showing "favoritism" is doing the direct opposite to the idea of love.
+James therefore insists that showing "favoritism" is doing the direct opposite to the idea of love.
 Love therefore is the antithesis of selfishness and favoritism is the exact opposite of what it means to have faith in Jesus Christ.